ritza-co/handbook/docs/style-guide/Style.md

 ![no space heading](./img/no-space-heading.png)

-Rather add a short sentence to introduce the section, or try to restructure to use fewer headings (also do not use this as an excuse to add 'fluff' text that adds no value to the article).
+Rather add a short sentence to introduce the section, or try to restructure to use fewer headings (also, don't use this as an excuse to add 'fluff' text that adds no value to the article).

-## Avoid nested bullets
+### Avoid nested bullets.

-❌ Don't nest bullets into several levels
+Don't nest bullets into several levels.
+Rather restructure the content so that you can use separate bullet lists:

-You have several options for adding widgets
+❌ You have several options for adding widgets

 * From the menu
     * by clicking on `file` -> `add widget`